lateralblast/guige/README.md

 Things I plan to do:

 - Full support for 20.04 (at the moment LVM based installs are working ZFS is not)
+- Support of BIOS based installs for ZFS root (related to previous point - currently only EFI based installs work for ZFS root)

 Thanks
 ------